-The $1.75 billion Regional Rail Revival program will upgrade every regional passenger train line in Victoria.
+The $1.75 billion Regional Rail Revival program is upgrading every regional passenger train line in Victoria.
 It is a joint initiative of the Australian and Victorian governments.

 Duplicated track between Deer Park West and Melton, station upgrades, additional passing loops and stabling.